jamesjsewell/generator-react_fullstack_gen/generators/app/templates/README.md

 const bodyParser = require("body-parser");
 const helmet = require("helmet");
 const path = require("path");
-const mustacheExpress = require("mustache-express"); //example for using server side views
+// const mustacheExpress = require('mustache-express') // example for using server side views

-//I mentioned this bit of code already, just make sure that it's in the server once at the top of the file if (process.env.NODE_ENV == "development") {
+// I mentioned this bit of code already, just make sure that it's in the server once at the top of the file if (process.env.NODE_ENV == "development") {
   require("dotenv").config();
 }

 const app = express();

-//this is so that express can parse the incoming `req.body` into json, somewhere at the top of the server file: app.use(bodyParser.urlencoded({ extended: false }));
+// this is so that express can parse the incoming `req.body` into json, somewhere at the top of the server file: app.use(bodyParser.urlencoded({ extended: false }));
 app.use(bodyParser.json());

-// if the app is using server side templating like mustache: app.engine("mustache", mustacheExpress());
+// if the app is using server side templating like mustache:
-app.set("views", "./views");
-app.set("view engine", "mustache");
+// make sure to create a views folder
+// app.engine('mustache', mustacheExpress())
+// app.set('views', './views')
+// app.set('view engine', 'mustache')

 // set usefull headers:
 app.all("*", function(req, res, next) {